lars-sh/parent/README.md

 `target/checkstyle.xml` contains the Checkstyle rules.
 It is overwritten at the Maven goal `generate-source`.

+`target/formatter.xml` contains the formatting rules.
+It is overwritten at the Maven goal `initialize`.

 #### Suppress Warnings
 As this POM comes with some code check and validation tools you might need to suppress false-positives.